Orpheus and Orphism

 A Few Words in Conclusion

 A number of ambitious nations soon became interested in the territory of Thrace.
 After the Persians and Macedonians, in the year 46 AD, Thrace became a province of the Roman Empire, gradually leading to the Hellenization and Romanization of its population.
-But traces of this ancient people we find today not only in the mystical sacred places, on the walls of ancient tombs and museum display cases, but also in the name of the Bulgarian mountains (Rhodope, Osogovo), cities (Pirdop, Plovdiv – derives from the word Pulpudeva) and especially rivers (Struma, Iskar, Arda).
+But traces of these ancient people we find today not only in the mystical sacred places, on the walls of ancient tombs and museum display cases, but also in the name of the Bulgarian mountains (Rhodope, Osogovo), cities (Pirdop, Plovdiv – derives from the word Pulpudeva) and especially rivers (Struma, Iskar, Arda).
 Many current Bulgarian traditions seem to also have their origins in Thracian rituals – the nestinar dances on red-hot coals, the mask parades (kukeri) to ward off the evil forces of winter, the legends of fairies and nymphs, in the existence of which many Bulgarians still believe.
 And, last but not least, it is also the high regard for wine, which is today still considered to be a kind of sacred drink, given to man for pleasure and comfort.
 For tourists wandering in the footsteps of the Thracians is a trip to an exotic and mysterious time.
 The main part of the historical sites and most of the Thracian monuments are easily accessible for us in Bulgaria, it is sufficient to just swap one day on the beach for a sightseeing excursion.
 The rediscovered riches of the Thracian culture are definitely worth it.

 All the pictures with www.grafikfoto.at are from my friend Anna Sieragowska because my camera was out of order on that trip.
 Thanks, Anna!